In the End: Music video

-The music video for "In the End" was shot at various stops along the 2001 Ozzfest tour and was directed by Nathan Cox and the band's DJ Joe Hahn, who would go on to direct many of Linkin Park's future videos (the two also directed the music video for "Papercut").
+The music video for "In the End" was shot at various stops along the 2001 Ozzfest tour (June – August 2001) and was directed by Nathan Cox and the band's DJ Joe Hahn, who would go on to direct many of Linkin Park's future videos (the two also directed the music video for "Papercut").
 Although the background for the "In the End" video was filmed in a California desert, the band itself performed on a studio stage in Los Angeles, with prominent CGI effects and compositing being used to create the finished version.
 Performing on a studio stage allowed Hahn and Cox to set off water pipes above the stage near the end and drench the band.

 The music video takes place in a fantasy setting and uses massive CGI animation.
-The band performs atop a giant statue that looks to be Egyptian, which has a 'winged soldier' on top of it, which is similar-looking to the 'winged soldier' on the cover artwork of Linkin Park's Hybrid Theory album.
+The band performs atop a giant statue that looks to be Egyptian, which has a "winged soldier" on top of it, which looks similar to the winged soldier on the Hybrid Theory cover art.

-The portions where Mike Shinoda raps take place first in a wasteland with thorny vines sprouting out of the ground, surrounding him and shattering into dust, (first verse) and then grass and plants sprouting up around him (second verse).
+The portions where Mike Shinoda raps take place first in a wasteland with thorny vines sprouting out of the ground, surrounding him and turning into dust (first verse), and then grass and plants sprouting up around him (second verse).
 During the time Mike raps his verses, Chester stands atop a platform with gargoyles on the edges.
 This platform is in front of a door in the shape of a trapezoid.
-Near the end of the video, the skies turn dark and it begins to rain, and the band performs in the downpour until the end of the song, where the rain stops and the camera pans away from the tower, showing the wasteland where Shinoda had rapped in is now a lush Greenland.
+Near the end of the video, the skies turn dark and it begins to rain, and the band performs in the downpour until the end of the song, where the rain stops and the camera pans away from the tower, showing the wasteland where Shinoda had rapped in is now a lush green land.
 During the rain the statues on the tower begin to move.
 Mike Shinoda has mentioned that Princess Mononoke inspired the music video.